Campbell Crescent heritage and restoration

-Visiting the statue and fountain today, you can see the extensive work that has been undertaken to create a space which mimics the purposeful feeling of the space in 1906.
+Visiting the statue and fountain today, you can see the extensive work that has been undertaken to create a space that mimics the purposeful feeling of the space in 1906.
 Fountain upgrades including original water jet paths have been reinstated, evocative of Auckland’s native geology.
 Further to this, the fountain now runs on 100% recycled water.
 New heritage lights have been added, and walls and steps constructed from stone, to match the Cornwall Park entrance walls.
 Widening the paths and bench seating additions has created better accessibility for all people.

 New Plants and Trees on the Block

-To celebrate the diversity of Native Species which thrive in Auckland, 6000 native shrubs have been planted in surrounding garden beds, including trees, bushes, flowers and mosses.
-The garden was designed as a biodiversity hotspot for native birds, insects, lizards and lichen.
+To celebrate the diversity of Native Species which thrive in Auckland, 6000 native shrubs have been planted in surrounding garden beds, including trees, bushes, flowers, and mosses.
+The garden was designed as a biodiversity hotspot for native birds, insects, lizards, and lichen.
 It is a place for you to relax and enjoy New Zealand’s native beauty in the heart of Auckland.